Roxanne Seeman: Partnership with Billie Hughes

 "Welcome To The Edge" was a #1 single in Japan, remaining on the Billboard's Japan Top 10 chart for four months, selling 520,000 copies.
 It was also the title track of their album "Welcome To The Edge" by Billie Hughes.

 Hughes performed "Welcome To The Edge at the NHK Japan Grand Prix Gold Disk Awards where they were up against MC Hammer in the best international single category.
 Hughes received #1 International Single of the Year.

 Seeman and Hughes were nominated for a second Emmy for their song "Dreamlove".

-Walking on the Chinese Wall was included in Phil Collins' box set Plays Well with Others.
+Phil Collins later included Philip Bailey's version of "Walking on the Chinese Wall", which Collins had produced, in his box set Plays Well with Others.

 Working at Twentieth Century-Fox Films and casting

-Seeman held the position of Executive Assistant to Scott Rudin, President of Production for 20th Century Fox in the mid 1980s.
+Seeman held the position of Executive Assistant to Scott Rudin, President of Production for 20th Century Fox in the mid-1980s.
 In 1987, she worked on the film Off Limits, starring Willem Dafoe and Gregory Hines, on location in Bangkok and is credited for Thai casting.